 Though any keyboard will do, membrane keyboard vs mechanical keyboards with RGB backlighting are popular for gamers because they allow additional customizability (and they just look cool).
 As long as some kind of backlighting is included you’ll be covered, and your eyes will thank you during those late-night gaming sessions.

 Consider your environment

 While having a killer keyboard can give you a great competitive edge, it’s also important to take other ergonomic factors into consideration.
 A comfortable gaming chair makes all the difference, especially for long hours of intense gaming.

 More gamers are also turning to standing desks as a great way to mix up the monotony of sitting in one fixed position for hours on end.
 A standing desk can inject you with a new burst of energy so you can keep going, stay quick, and stay alert.

 While it may seem silly for many keyboard enthusiasts to have such strong allegiances to one type of keyboard over the other, it’s undeniable that having a good keyboard can make or break your gaming experience and success.
 Especially in more competitive arenas where every millisecond can make a difference, having the best possible tools for your gaming style is essential to your success.

-What are some of your favorite keyboards for gaming and why?
+What are some of your favorite keyboards, mechanical keyboard vs membrane keyboards, for gaming and why?
 Sound off in the comments below!